noi-techpark/odh-docs/source/domains.rst

 The SASAbus APIs are part of the Mobility domain and allow to access various type of data about buses and station.

+The Tourism API allows to access locations (of hotels, museums, events, and so on), points of interests, and a number of other information about the tourism in South Tyrol.

 .. _authentication: